outofmbufs/pidcontrol/README.md

     p = PIDPlus(Kp=foo, Ki=bar, Kd=baz, modifiers=[h1, ramp, windup, h2])

 In this example, h1.history would have the records from BEFORE the ramp and windup handlers ran; h2.history would have the records from AFTER.
-Instantiating a PIDPlus with multiple objects of other modifiers (e.g., SetpointRamp) is not generally useful (and the exact behavior may be implementation-dependent).
+Instantiating a PIDPlus with multiple objects of other modifiers (e.g., two SetpointRamp modifiers) is not generally useful (and the exact behavior may be implementation-dependent).

+## No Modifiers
+Of course a `PIDPlus` can be used with no modifiers:

+    p = PIDPlus(Kp=foo, Ki=bar, Kd=baz)

+This is perfectly acceptable, it just runs slower than a `PID` does.
+Performance testing on a typical laptop shows the `pid` method in a `PID` object taking about 0.3 usec per call.
+The same with `PIDPlus` takes about 11 usec per call (roughly 36 times slower).

 ## Writing a PIDModifier

 A custom PIDModifier interacts with one or more PIDHookEvent notifications by providing a handler method for that notification.
-There are 5 PIDHookEvent types, each with a specific notification method name as noted here:
+There are 6 PIDHookEvent types, each with a specific notification method name as noted here:

+- PIDHookAttached: generated at the **end** of PIDPlus.__init__ for each modifier attached to that PIDPlus.
+PIDModifier method name: `PH_attached` .
+The significance of this being "at the end of" PIDPlus.__init__ is that the PIDPlus will be fully-initialized when this notification happens.

 - PIDHookInitialConditions: generated when the 'initial_conditions()' method is invoked on a PIDPlus object.
 PIDModifier method name: `PH_initial_conditions` .